Test-Time Degradation Adaptation for Open-Set Image Restoration: The Proposed Method

 \subsection{Preliminary}

+\textbf{Open-set image restoration} is devoted to handle the unknown degradations that were also unforeseen during the pretraining phase.
+Mathematically, for a given model $M$ pretrained on the distribution $D_{train}$, OIR requires to restore a test degraded image $y \sim D_{test}$ so that $L(M(y), x)$ is minimal, wherein $D_{test}$ is unknown and different from $D_{train}$, $L$ is a function to measure the discrepancy, and $x$ is the clean version of $y$.
+Formally, OIR essentially poses a problem of the unidentified distribution shifts between the test and training data.
+For OIR, two fundamental principles should be followed. (i) Unknown: OIR is agnostic to degradations during the test phase, and any prior knowledge about specific degradations is prohibitive. ii) Unforeseen: OIR is independent of a specific pretraining task, and only requires the test degradations were not presented for pretraining.

+\textbf{Test-time adaptation} aims to improve the model's performance on new, unseen data by adjusting its parameters based on the test samples.
+Mathematically, for a given model $M$ pretrained on the distribution $D_{train}$, TTA optimizes some parameters $\theta$ from $M$ on the test samples $y \sim D_{test}$ through the objective function $\min_{\theta} L(y;\theta)$, wherein $D_{test}$ is different from $D_{train}$.
+For TTA, two fundamental principles should be followed. (i) TTA starts with a pre-trained model which has learned general knowledges for the target task. (ii) TTA works on the test data where the training pairs are unavailable.
+In this work, we adopted the diffusion model as the pre-trained model, the generated and degraded images as the training pairs to implement TTA for OIR task.

-Given a data distribution $x_0 \sim q(x_0)$ and a noise distribution $x_T \sim \mathcal{N}(0,I)$, diffusion model~\cite{ddpm} defines a $T$-timestep diffusion process, which corrupts $x_0$ to $x_T$ by sequentially adding the random noise $\epsilon \sim \mathcal{N}(0,I)$, and a $T$-timestep reverse process, which recovers $x_T$ to $x_0$ by progressively removing the noise $\epsilon$.
-Importantly, there is an elegant property in the forward process, \ie,
+\textbf{The Diffusion Model.} Given a data distribution $x_0 \sim q(x_0)$ and a noise distribution $x_T \sim \mathcal{N}(0,I)$, diffusion model~\cite{ddpm} defines a $T$-timestep diffusion process, which corrupts $x_0$ to $x_T$ by sequentially adding the random noise $\epsilon \sim \mathcal{N}(0,I)$, and a $T$-timestep denoising process, which recovers $x_T$ to $x_0$ by progressively eliminating the noise $\epsilon$.
+Importantly, there is an elegant property in the diffusion process, \textit{i.e.},